 In this framework, the International Organization for Migration (IOM) is implementing the Regional Development and Protection Programme for North Africa (RDPP NA) Development pillar in Egypt, as well as in Algeria, Libya, Morocco, and Tunisia.
 This project is financed by the European Union (EU), through the European Neighbourhood Instrument and the EU emergency Trust Fund - North Africa window.

-Through an integrated approach, this project aims to respond to the migration challenges encountered in Egypt by building the resilience and capacity of communities hosting migrants to absorb and support vulnerable migrants and ensure community stability, as well as protecting the rights of migrants in the region.
+Through an integrated approach, this project aims to respond to the migration challenges encountered in Egypt by building the resilience and capacity of communities hosting migrants to absorb and support vulnerable migrants and ensure community stability, as well as strengthening the rights of migrants in the region.
 To this end, the project aims to achieve the following:

 • The needs of migrants and communities affected by migration in the targeted countries are properly identified, taking into consideration the gender dynamics and dimensions;